 Work with older adults to develop basic money management skills such as paying bills, budgeting, and writing checks.

-Meals on Wheels drivers deliver nutritionally balanced meals to home bound elders and adults with disabilities throughout the Merrimack Valley.
+Meals on Wheels drivers deliver nutritionally balanced meals to seniors who are homebound and adults with disabilities throughout the Merrimack Valley.

 Long Term Care Ombudsman Program

 Become a certified Ombudsman to assist residents living in nursing and rest homes by working with program staff to advocate for the rights and needs of residents.

 SHINE (Serving the Health Insurance Needs of Everyone) Program

 Become a certified SHINE Counselor to provide unbiased, confidential information to Medicare beneficiaries to help them understand their health insurance options.